Sports Psychology Tips: Creating a Mentally Healthy Sporting Environment

 - Playing the role of substitute where you only get a small window of opportunity to showcase your skills

-And all this is without considering the pandemic and restrictions placed on us all on the last 18 months.
+And all this is without considering the pandemic and it’s long term impact on individuals.
 Then you also have the sacrifices that athletes make to try to get to the top of their chosen sport and the immense pressures to perform that are placed on them by themselves and other people.

 Additionally, the world that we now live in that is “always-connected” which can leave little time for rest.
 Which for an athlete is so important and is emphasised by US Basketball star LeBron James who reportedly spends $1.5m per year on his well-being to ensure that he is personally in tip top shape.
 Where he has a home gym, personal trainers, therapists, chefs and much more to help him.

 With the rate of technological advancements not likely to slow down, it means that if clubs and organisations want to see their athletes performing at the best, consistently, with a smile on their face, they seriously need to consider having proactive measures in place that foster positive mental wellbeing and help their athletes develop resilience qualities.